-The Fremantle Dockers confirmed a further three changes to the club’s playing list ahead of the AFL’s first list lodgement deadline on Wednesday.
+The Fremantle Football Club confirmed four changes to their playing list on Wednesday.

-Executive general manager of football Peter Bell said the list moves came as clubs around the league adjust to the AFL’s mandated reduced list sizes.
+Executive general manager of football Peter Bell thanked the players for the contribution they had made to the Club.